PieMC-Dev/PieMC/README.md

 ## Getting Started

-To run the server, execute the following command in PieMC directory:

-First of all you need to install requirements.
+First of all you need to install requirements with:
 ```bash
 pip install -r requirements.txt
 ```

-For running the server use the following command:
+To run the server, execute the following command in PieMC directory:
 ```bash
 python PieMC.py
 ```
-in the parent directory

 ## Functionality